jieter/django-tables2/docs/pages/tutorial.rst

     class Person(models.Model):
         name = models.CharField(max_length=100, verbose_name='full name')

+If you are using Class Based Views the template is setup like this:

+    # tutorial/views.py
+    from django.views.generic import ListView
+    from .models import Person

+    class PersonListView(ListView):
+        model = Person
+        template_name = 'tutorial/people.html'

 Create the database tables for the newly added model::

     $ python manage.py makemigrations tutorial